 Minnesota’s Klobuchar says she had breast cancer; doing well

-Klobuchar, 61, tweeted that the cancer was detected during a routine mammogram, and eventually she had a lumpectomy to remove the cancer.
-She said she completed radiation treatment in May, and a checkup in August found she was doing well.
+The 61-year-old says Thursday that the cancer was found in February during a routine mammogram, and she had a lumpectomy to remove it.

-Klobuchar is early in her third term.
-She was first elected in 2006 and easily won reelection twice against little-known opponents.
+She says she completed radiation treatment in May, and a checkup in August found she was doing well.

-For Democrats, Klobuchar’s health update was a fresh reminder of their fragile hold on the Senate, which they control by a single vote.
-Klobuchar’s announcement made no explicit statement on her future, but said the cancer “gave me renewed purpose to my work.”
+Klobuchar says her cancer was stage 1A, meaning it had not spread beyond the breast.

 Copyright 2021 The Associated Press.
 All rights reserved.